willlugo/Planet_Simulation/README.md

 # Planet_Simulation
-Simple project using pygame and a basic interpretation of physics to simulate and show the orbits of planets
+Simple project using pygame and a basic interpretation of physics to simulate and show the orbits of planets.